Skip to content

 Preparing your business for sale: the checklist

-Preparation is the most underestimated lever for value.
+Preparing before going to market reduces ambiguity.
 A financial, operational and legal checklist for the 12 to 24 months before selling.

 RCA Courtiers